OpenGovIntelligence/json-qb/spec/table-format.md

 # Future Work / Considerations

+- Define how the extension mechanism works.

+- Add support for filtering rows

+- Consider support for tree hierarchies / aggregations / roll-ups etc in table rows.

 - Applications will need to define a reliable heuristic for generating prefixes and keys for use within the JSON.
 We should discuss approaches to this, though this spec may not need to care how it is done.

-- Define how the extension mechanism works.

-- Add support for filters

-- Consider support for tree hierarchies / aggregations / roll-ups etc in table rows.

 - Consider support for nested headers

-- 2 dimensional paging??

 - Indicating how data is sorted, e.g. by which column and which direction.